dlion/dryrun/_posts/2022-06-17-how-to-mock-with-jest-typescript.md

 ---
-title: "How to mock with Jest and Typescript"
+title: How to mock with Jest and Typescript
-description: "As an Extreme Programmer I used to jumping often into different engagements, each of them has challenges I need to overcome and problems I need to solve.
-This time I jumped into…"
+description: As an Extreme Programmer I used to jumping often into different engagements, each of them has challenges I need to overcome and problems I need to solve.
+This time I jumped into…
 tags:
-  - Programming
+- tutorials
 cover: "/assets/images/covers/mock_typescript.png"
 ---

 As an Extreme Programmer I used to jumping often into different engagements, each of them has challenges I need to overcome and problems I need to solve.
 This time I jumped into an engagement with a legacy codebase composed mainly by AWS lambdas written in Typescript.
 Language and technology I've never used before.